Warren8824/RiversideHomeLab/documentation/environment-setup.md

 - Rename NICs in **Control Panel > Network and Sharing Center > Change Adapter Settings**
 - Use `Get-VMNetworkAdapter -VMName "DC01"` (on host) to match NICs to switches to the MAC and this can be matched on the DC.

-Screenshot of powershell output on host machine.
+Screenshot of powershell output on host machine, showing all NIC`s on DC01.
 ![VMNetworkAdapter](images/NetworkAdaptersVMDC01.png)

-This can be matched on te NIC details on DC01 by double clicking a NIC, Clicking Details and looking for the MAC address.
+This can be matched on te NIC details on DC01 by double-clicking a NIC, then clicking Details and looking for the MAC address.
 ![NIC MAC Adress](images/NICMatching.png)

 #### IP Configuration (Static):